andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/02-saetre.md

 "6 YEARS!!??"

-The indignation of incomprehensibility that Farfar Bj&oslash;rn showed me is returned in kind when I hear this.
+The indignation of incomprehensibility that farfar Bj&oslash;rn showed me is returned in kind when I hear this.
 6 years calling a sailboat home.
 I think I might get sick of it after 6 days.
 But then again I grew up 500 miles from the nearest saltwater.